 The Christmas markets are laden with Christmas trees, gifts, sweets, and chocolates.
 No matter how cold the weather gets, the joy of ice-skating on the Eiffel Tower, riding through the slopes of Austria, chasing the Northern Lights in Iceland, and celebrating New Year in a typical Berlin style will make you fall in love with winter.

-Factors that you can keep in mind while traveling to Europe
+Things to keep in mind while traveling to Europe

 You are high as a kite with the thought of backpacking to Europe.
 Wonderful!
 But at the very next moment, you are worrying with “how much will it exactly cost?”
 So, for all the budget backpackers, it’s important to know the special offers every city offers for traveling.
 Although summer is the best time to be in Europe, it also drives the prices up like crazy.
 Especially if you are planning for the destinations close to the sea, it’s high time that you book everything as soon as possible.
 In Spring and Autumn, generally, the accommodation prices are low, and so for airfare.
 You will get cheap Europe tour packages and various tours and packages for family this time.